tnballo/high-assurance-rust/src/chp1/why_this_book.md

 * **Zig** (Low Maturity) - At the time of this writing, Zig has not yet reached a stable 1.0 release.
 While the toolchain already has production users[^UberZig], any unstable language typically isn't suitable for mission or safety critical products.
 Zig doesn't offer the temporal memory safety benefits of Rust, but does offer similar runtime enforcement for spatial memory safety[^ZigSafety].
 And its own unique merits[^WhyZig].

-* **Rust** (Medium Maturity) - Rust hit 1.0 in 2015 and has a plethora of mission-critical production uses[^ProdUsers].
-Early efforts to bring Rust into the safety-critical domain include a collaboration between Ferrocene and AdaCore[^Ferrda], an AUTOSAR Working Group[^AUTOSAR], and ongoing R&D in formal verification tooling[^RFMIG].
-At the time of this writing, Rust is not yet qualified for use in safety-critical environments.
+* **Rust** (Medium Maturity) - Rust hit 1.0 in 2015 and has a plethora of mission-critical production users and uses[^ProdUsers].
+Current efforts to bring Rust into the safety-critical domain include a collaboration between Ferrous Systems and AdaCore[^Ferrda], an AUTOSAR Working Group[^AUTOSAR], an SAE International Task Force[^SAE], and ongoing R&D in formal verification tooling[^RFMIG].
+At the time of this writing, no Rust toolchain is yet qualified for use in safety-critical environments.

-* **Ada** (High Maturity) - Ada's 1.0 specification was released in 1996.
-Its commercially-supported runtime libraries and compiler are already qualified for use with standards like DO-178B/C (aviation), ISO 26262 (automotive), IEC 61508 (industrial), and ECSS-Q-ST-80C (space)[^AdaCert].
+* **Ada** (High Maturity) - Ada's 1.0 specification, MIL-STD-1815-A[^AdaHistory], was released in 1983.
+Its commercially-supported compiler and runtime libraries are already qualified for use with standards like DO-178B/C (aviation), ISO 26262 (automotive), IEC 61508 (industrial), and ECSS-Q-ST-80C (space)[^AdaCert].
 The SPARK subset of Ada offers mature deductive verification capabilities[^SPARK].
 SPARK has made recent advances in heap memory verification, inspired in part by Rust's type system[^SPARKHeap].

 Learning a programming language, whichever it may be, is a great way to grow as a developer.
-Newer languages with healthy communities may find their own niches and develop their own innovations over time.
+Newer languages with healthy communities may find their own niches and refine their innovations over time.
-Established languages can offer richer tooling and library ecosystems in the present.
+Established languages can offer richer tooling and/or library ecosystems in the present.
+Having multiple available options is good for developers and, ultimately, customers.

 We believe that Rust is an exceptional tool for many projects today, and will be a viable choice for many more projects tomorrow.